Reading Habits of Successful People

 Transferring Your Positive Reality to Others.

 Shawn makes these concepts clear and doable, by his concrete examples.
-“The Happiness Advantage,” is an important read and lays out a clear framework for finding your true happiness, and with that, sustainable success in work and in life.
+“The Happiness Advantage,” is an important read and lays out a clear framework for finding your ONE THING, and with that the sustainable success in work and in life you desire.

-I highly recommend this book and the other 5 classics to anyone wanting to live a fulfilling life.
+I highly recommend FINDING HAPPINESS and the other 5 classics to anyone wanting to live a fulfilling life.
 And remember happiness and sustainable success is achieved by reading and growing daily.